Latino Diabetes Initiative

 - A Latino child born today has a 50% chance of developing diabetes in his/her lifetime.

 The Latino Diabetes Initiative welcomes philanthropic support.
 Each contribution advances our mission to improve care, advance research, and provide education and outreach to the Latino community.
-To learn more about our event Ritmos de Salud (Healthy Rhythms) visit us on Facebook or you can purchase tickets here starting August 2014.
+Each year, the LDI hosts Ritmos de Salud, a cultural performance to benefit the initiative.
+This year's Ritmos de Salud will be held on October 1, 2015 at the Artists for Humanity EpiCenter.
+To learn more about our event visit us on Facebook, or you can purchase tickets here starting a few months before the event.